act-rules/act-rules.github.io/pages/glossary/punctuation.md

 In the [Unicode Character Database](https://unicode.org/ucd/) the [table of all Unicode characters](https://www.unicode.org/Public/UCD/latest/ucd/UnicodeData.txt) lists the category for each Unicode character, making it possible to locate all characters in the Unicode punctuation categories.

-**Note:** [This Unicode Character Categories overvies](https://www.fileformat.info/info/unicode/category/index.htm) gives a non-normative, but more userfriendly, overview of which Unicode characters are included in the different Unicode punctuation categories.
+**Note:** [This Unicode Character Categories overview](https://www.fileformat.info/info/unicode/category/index.htm) gives a non-normative, but more userfriendly overview of which Unicode characters are included in the different Unicode punctuation categories.